 Cliff jumping in this city has been attractive to numerous young tourists who visit Dubrovnik in search for some adventure.
 The spot around the Buza Bar is ideal for cliff jumping here.
 However, cliff jumping has been dangerous over the past years because many tourists started diving.
 So, Lokrum Island is a much safer and convenient option for cliff jumping.
 The whole coastline is rocky, and it has a lot of sites to perform cliff diving.

 Try Croatian Food!

 Love eating out in Dubrovnik?
 This city has lots of best restaurants across Croatia.
-Enjoy the fresh and juicy seafood at Bar Bota which offers the best Sushi and Oyster in Croatia.
-The Azur offers the unique fusion of Asian and Croatian dishes, the Proto offers delicious Mediterranean food, and Locanda Peskerija offers yummy seafood and peaceful setting.
+Enjoy the fresh and juicy seafood at Bar Bota, which offers the best Sushi and Oyster in Croatia.
+The Azur offers the unique fusion of Asian and Croatian dishes, the Proto offers delicious Mediterranean food, and Locanda Peskerija offers yummy seafood and a peaceful setting.

 Read more about other cuisines in Europe:

 - The 15 Culinary Destinations in Europe That Will Make You Hungry!
 (Foodie Vacations)

 - 20 Different Traditional Finnish Food You Must Try in Finland

 Are you on Pinterest?
 Pin these for later read!